top of page

 Search

 Are you planning on sharing your home with a cat for the very first time in your life?
 Congrats on becoming a new cat parent!
-But there are some things you should know about kitties so you can take great care of them & understand them better.
-Here’s a brief guide to get started.
+Taking care of a cat is a rewarding experience, but it requires knowledge and preparation.
+Here are some essential things to know about kitties so you can take great care of them and understand them better.
+This guide covers everything you need to get started on the right paw.

 Cats Aren’t As Independent As You Might Think

-Although cats have a reputation for being independent, they’re actually more social & needy than you might think.
+Although cats have a reputation for being independent, they’re actually more social and needy than you might think.
+Many believe that cats can spend long hours alone without a care, but this is a misconception.
 Don’t leave them alone all the time or ignore them.
-They need a lot of attention & are happiest when they get to interact with gentle, affectionate people.
+They need a lot of attention, and they are happiest when they interact with gentle, affectionate people.

 cat playing with a fish toy